kchaumeow/Lisp-interpreter/README.md

 # Lisp_interpreter
-This is and interpreter of programming language LISP written on python
+This is an interpreter of programming language LISP written on python